quantumudit/Analyzing-Beerwulf-Beers/readme.md

 The major skills that are required as prerequisite to fully understand this project are as follows:

-- Basics of Python
+- Basics of Python & Jupyter Notebook
-- Python libraries: Requests, Pandas, DateTime, JSON
+- Understanding of Python libraries mentioned in [requirements.txt][requirements] file
-- Basics of Python Notebooks
+- Basics of HTML & CSS
 - Basics of Power BI

-In order to complete the project, I've used the following applications and libraries

-- Python
-- Python libraries mentioned in requirements.txt file
-- Jupyter Notebook
-- Visual Studio Code
-- Microsoft Power BI

 > The choice of applications & their installation might vary based on individual preferences & system settings.